-- 6.13.
-The Trustees comprise of company-appointed and member-nominated individuals from different professional backgrounds who bring a diversity of experience and perspective, and allow for comprehensive consideration of the issues pertinent to the Scheme and its members. - 6.14.
-The Trustees consider that their combined knowledge and understanding, together with their access to professional advice, enables them to properly and effectively exercise their trustee functions in the following ways: - 6.14.1.
-The Trustees are able to challenge and question advisers, service providers and other parties effectively; - 6.14.2.
-Trustee decisions are made in accordance with the Scheme rules and in line with trust law duties; and - 6.14.3.
+- 6.12.
+The Trustees comprise of company-appointed and member-nominated individuals from different professional backgrounds who bring a diversity of experience and perspective and allow for comprehensive consideration of the issues pertinent to the Scheme and its members. - 6.13.
+The Trustees consider that their combined knowledge and understanding, together with their access to professional advice, enables them to exercise their trustee functions properly and effectively in the following ways: - 6.13.1.
+The Trustees are able to challenge and question advisers, service providers and other parties effectively; - 6.13.2.
+Trustees' decisions are made in accordance with the Scheme rules and in line with trust law duties; and - 6.13.3.
 The Trustees' decisions are not compromised by such things as conflicts or hospitality arrangements.